Skip to content

 uHoo App

-Pollution sensors on the uHoo air quality monitor
+Pollution sensors on the uHoo air quality monitor.

 The first and most important consideration you’ll want to make when purchasing an air quality monitor is what types of sensors you need.
 Nearly every air quality monitor will have a PM2.5 sensor, but everything else will depend on the monitor in question.

 So, how do you decide what sensors are essential?
 Well, I hate to say this, but it depends.
-If you are only interested in monitoring particulate pollution, you’ll want to look for a monitor with any combination of PM1, PM2.5 and PM10 sensors.
+If you are only interested in monitoring particulate pollution, you’ll want to look for a monitor that provides PM1, PM2.5 and PM10 readings.
+However, if you’re looking for a complete indoor air pollution monitor, you’ll want a VOC sensor, as VOCs tend to pose a more significant threat indoors than outdoors.

 Air Quality Monitor TypeEssential SensorsOptional Sensors

-OutdoorPM1.0, PM2.5, PM10PM1, NO2, O3
+OutdoorPM1.0, PM2.5, PM10PM1, NOx, O3

 IndoorPM2.5, VOCPM1, PM10, CO2, CO